basimkhajwal/LSD/README.md

 ### Development:

 #### TODO:
-- [ ] Add lasers that are toggled by destroying coloured sensors
+- [ ] Add zoom option for levels so that the correct amount is visible
 - [ ] Add a 3-star collection per level and a total star count
 - [ ] Keep track of player progress / prevent accessing end levels until unlocked
 - [ ] Add a currency system with stars in order to unlock new levels